mozilla/addons-server/docs/topics/api/discovery.rst

 .. _disco-recommendations:

-If a telemetry client id is passed as a parameter to the discovery pane api endpoint then static curated content is replaced with recommendations from the `recommendation service <https://github.com/mozilla/taar>`_.
+If a telemetry client id is passed as a parameter to the discovery pane api endpoint then static curated content is amended with recommendations from the `recommendation service <https://github.com/mozilla/taar>`_.
 The same number of results will be returned as a standard discovery response and only extensions (not themes) are recommeded.
 Only valid, publicly available addons are shown.

-E.g. a standard discovery pane will display 7 items, 4 extensions and 3 themes;
+E.g. a standard discovery pane will display 7 items, 4 extensions and 3 themes.
-up to 4 extensions will be replaced with recommendations and the 3 themes not replaced; so 7 items will be still returned.
+Up to 4 extensions will be replaced with recommendations; the 3 themes will not be replaced.
+The API will still return a total of 7 items.

  .. http:get:: /api/v3/discovery/?telemetry-client-id=12345678-90ab-cdef-1234-567890abcdef